valdar/kamelets-workshop/README.didact.md

 Submissions will be evaluated and voted by a commission on the following aspects:
 - **Usefulness**: how much it's interesting for a customer to have it in the catalog; how much a sales/marketing/eng person would use it to do a demo for possible customers.
-- **Complexity**: if you pick an existing Camel component and "wrap" it into a Kamelet, you get the lowest score (even if you add a nice icon :D).
-Using complex logic with multiple steps and EIPs is a plus (we want to enforce the concept that customers can wrap real integration logic into a Kamelet).
+- **Complexity**: you can pick an existing Camel component and "wrap" it into a Kamelet to create a simple one, or you can use complex logic with multiple steps and EIPs to get more points (we want to enforce the concept that customers can wrap real integration logic into a Kamelet).
 - **Documentation**: the documentation inside the Kamelet YAML spec needs to be complete and allow users to understand the purpose of the Kamelet itself and its configuration properties.

 And last but not least: **it needs to work!**